Hear Ansa answer a real call — try the live demo line:(855) 555-0721

 Year-one totalAll-in, no surprises

 Covers 8,760 hours.
-Storms at 9 PM.
+Calls at 9 PM.
 Tuesday at 6 AM.
 Saturday lunch.
 The week between Christmas and New Year.

 Sarah first, because she pays for herself in week one.
 A human later, when the calendar Sarah filled has earned you the budget.
 Here's roughly when.